 In addition to the rule amendments described above, DEQ is submitting three documents referred to as “crosswalks” (see Attachments X-X) for EQC approval and submittal to EPA.
-The crosswalks were developed in collaboration with EPA Region 10 and are included with this proposal for EQC approval and DEQ submittal to EPA as reference documents to demonstrate that the Oregon SIP has the required infrastructure elements to implement the NAAQS for NO2, SO2 and Pb as specified in Section 110 of the Clean Air Act.
+The crosswalks were developed in collaboration with EPA Region 10 and are included with this proposal for EQC approval and DEQ submittal to EPA as -certification that the Oregon SIP meets the infrastructure requirements to implement, maintain, and enforce the NAAQS for NO2, SO2 and Pb as specified in Section 110 of the Clean Air Act.
 The crosswalks address the required infrastructure elements of Section 110(a)(1) and 110(a)(2), with some exceptions, as discussed in more detail below.
-While the crosswalks are not considered part of the official record of Oregon’s SIP, they are proposed for submittal to EPA as reference tools to illustrate how applicable Oregon Administrative Rules and authorizing Oregon Revised Statutes correspond to federal Clean Air Act Section 110(a)(1) and (a)(2) requirements for the purpose of Infrastructure SIP submittals.
-DEQ has made an effort to include the relevant OARs in the crosswalks for ease of reference, however, it should be noted that the official record of Oregon Administrative Rules that constitute the Oregon Clean Air Act State Implementation Plan can be located in the Federal Register.
+DEQ has made an effort to include the relevant OARs in the crosswalks for ease of reference, however, it should be noted that the official record of Oregon Administrative Rules that constitute the Federally-approved Oregon State Implementation Plan can be located at subpart MM of 40 CFR part 52..
 DEQ wishes to improve these crosswalks over time for use in future infrastructure SIP submittals to EPA for approval, and welcomes suggestions as to how these crosswalks could be further improved during the public comment period of this rulemaking.

 Regulated parties